MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Extension-Package.md

      For more information, see [Manifest Overview](Manifest-Overview.md).

-     The New\-NAVAppManifest cmdlet creates an in\-memory Manifest object.
+     The New-NAVAppManifest cmdlet creates an in-memory Manifest object.

     ```
     New-NAVAppManifest -Name "Proseware SmartStuff" -Publisher "Proseware, Inc." -Version "1.5.0.12"